Clay Moser: Chinese Basketball Association

 In the wake of the CBA's bankruptcy, Moser saw opportunity overseas.
-Specifically, in Changchun City as the Coach and Team Consultant for the Jilin Northeastern Tigers from 2004-2005.
-Working in the People's Republic of China presented many occupational difficulties with culture shock and translation technicalities, yet Moser raised this team up in Jilin Province, clinching the North Division Playoff Berth with 19 days remaining in the regular season, and holding a 15-9 North Division record, including winning 12 division games at home.
-The Club set specific goals for the 04-05 season of which Moser achieved the following victories: recorded the first ever road win over Shanxi 16/2/05, 116-111, brought the team to the playoffs, played younger players more minutes during this season than previous seasons to gain experience, and improved the team defensively, where the PPG improved from 107 to 99.
-As the only foreign coach in the league to last the entire season, he held a regular season record 19-19 playing 9 games without the best import or overall player in the mid-season stretch.
+Specifically, in Changchun City as the Coach and Team Consultant for the Jilin Northeastern Tigers from 2004 to 2005.
+Working in the People's Republic of China presented many occupational difficulties with culture shock and translation technicalities, yet Moser raised this team up in Jilin Province, clinching the North Division Playoff Berth with 19 days remaining in the regular season, and holding a 15–9 North Division record, including winning 12 division games at home.
+The Club set specific goals for the 2004–05 season of which Moser achieved the following victories: recorded the first ever road win over Shanxi 16/2/05, 116–111, brought the team to the playoffs, played younger players more minutes during this season than previous seasons to gain experience, and improved the team defensively, where the PPG improved from 107 to 99.
+As the only foreign coach in the league to last the entire season, he held a regular season record 19–19 playing 9 games without the best import or overall player in the mid-season stretch.
 His other notable improvements and achievements with the team included coaching the 22 year old Wang Bo to first All-Star selection after sixth year in League, and bringing his coaching staff to the All-Star bench versus the Korean Basketball League (KBL).
-The Jilin Northeastern Tigers held a 2-6 playoff record for this season.
+The Jilin Northeastern Tigers held a 2–6 playoff record for this season.